Kergalli/dragonbane-action-rules/README.md

 - **Journal organization** - Automatically creates organized folders and formatted grudge tables
 - **Easy grudge management** - Delete buttons in journals allow removal of settled grudges
 - **Critical hit indicators** - Special marking (💥) for grudges caused by critical damage
+- **NOTE** - The GM will need to create the folder and Journal before Dwarf players can record grudges.
+Simply click the **Setup Grudge Folders for All PCs** button in settings once your Dwarf characters have been assigned to players, after that players will be able to record grudges.

 ### 🎲 **Year Zero Engine Combat Integration**